stepansnigirev/workshop_advbitcoin/2_tweaking_specter/README.md

 2. Connect the board via MiniUSB cable to your computer.
 3. Check that it mounts  `DIS_F69NI`

-4. cop the `firmware.bin` out of the files-folder of this repo to the `DIS_F69NI` mountpoint
+4. copy the `firmware.bin` out of the files-folder of this repo to the `DIS_F69NI` mountpoint

 5. copy the file to the  `DIS_F69NI` mount-point
 6. Wait until the flashing (of the lights) stop and the mount reconnects